 Susie eventually introduced Warren to a waitress Astrid Menks and with her blessings, Menks later moved in with Warren.
 The three maintained a strangely close relationship as Susan and Warren never divorced and remained legally married for over 50 years until Susan’s death in 2004.
 Buffett was reportedly by Susan’s side at the time of her death.

 Menks and Buffett who had been longtime companions eventually tied the knot at a modest wedding ceremony in 2006, two years after Susan’s death from oral cancer.
 The low-key event was held in Omaha, Nebraska.
 Interestingly, neither of Buffett’s two sons nor top business leaders were present at the intimate ceremony.

 A Latvian immigrant, Menks loves to keep a low profile and also lives a frugal lifestyle just like her husband.
-Though the couple is living happily together, Buffett once admitted that he harbors regrets about his relationship with his first wife Susan.
+Though the couple is living happily together, Buffett once admitted that he harbours regrets about his relationship with his first wife Susan.
 According to the investment guru, his biggest mistake ever was giving up on his marriage when Susan informed him of her plans to leave and also admits that the dissolution of their relationship was mostly his fault.

-Height, Religion, Other Facts
+His Height, Religion and Other Facts

 1. The business mogul stands at an average height of 5 feet 10 inches and weighs 83 kg (183 lbs).